revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- A database dialect is a configuration setting for platform independent software (JPA, Hibernate, etc) which allows such software to translate its generic SQL statements into vendor specific DDL, DML.
+- A database dialect is a configuration setting for platform independent software (JPA, Hibernate, etc.) which allows such software to translate its generic SQL statements into vendor specific DDL, DML.

 </blockquote>